renatols-jf/spboot-chassi/README.md

 - `healthTimeWindowDuration`: Defaults to 5 minutes.
 Governs the maximum age of requests to be used in health calculations.

+## Labels
+Labels are a means to change default labels, names, or captions for the framework.
+For that, you need to create a file called `chassis-labels.yaml` under the default resources folder.
+Just add the data that you wish to override.
+The following fields are supported:
+- `logging.transactionId`: The name of the field under which the transactionId will be logged.
+- `logging.correlationId`: The name of the field under which the correlationId will be logged.
+- `logging.operation`: The name of the field under which the operation will be logged.
+- `logging.elapsedTime`: The name of the field under which the elapsed time will be logged.
+- `logging.operationTimes`: The name of the field under which the operation times will be logged.
+- `logging.context`: The name of the field under which the logging context will be logged.
+- `metrics.name.operationHealth`: The name of the metric created to display the operation health.
+- `metrics.name.activeOperations`: The name of the metric created to count active requests for an operation.
+- `metrics.name.operationTime`: The name of the metric created to display the time taken by an operation.
+- `metrics.tag.operation`: The name of the metric tag used to identify operations.

 # Next Steps
 A few future updates have been thought of.
 Having said that, this does not neither represent